PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables

 \begin{enumerate} \item \texttt{Operators}

-This module, together with \texttt{Many\_Body}, is to be considered a sort of toolkit for the simulation of generic quantum systems.
-It contains the definition of Python classes and functions related to the basic mathematical objects which enter the treatment of a quantum system. \texttt{Operators} concerns with the simulation of a single system, while \texttt{Many\_Body} extends it to systems made up of several particles.
+This module, together with \texttt{Many\_Body}, is to be considered a toolkit for the simulation of generic quantum systems.
+It contains the definition of Python classes and functions related to the basic mathematical objects which enter the treatment of a quantum system. \texttt{Operators} simulates of a single spin system, while \texttt{Many\_Body} extends it to systems made up of several spins.

 \item \texttt{Many\_Body}